emarteca/Resynchronizer/README.md

 plot_test_times( bothswap_jest_tests, noswap_jest_tests, 22)
 ```

-When you're done looking at the data, exit `ipython` to try the rest of the artifact.
+When you're done looking at the data, exit the notebook to try the rest of the artifact.

 ### Run resynchronizer on a new project

+To use Resynchronizer, first enter the `Resynchronizer` directory  in the container home.

 Demonstrative example of applying resynchronizer to the version of `mattermost-redux` used in our experiments:
 ```